derekburgess/jaws/README.md

 ## Running and Commands

-All of the commands default to `captures` but also accept `--database`
+All of the commands default to the `captures` database and `openai` api, running `starcoder` and `llama` locally will not work on every machine.

 Run `neosea` with `--interface` (Default: Ethernet), `--database` (Default: captures), and `--duration` (Default: 10) in seconds to capture packets.